elastic/terraform-provider-elasticstack/docs/data-sources/elasticsearch_indices.md

 - `indexing_slowlog_threshold_index_info` (String) Set the cutoff for shard level slow search logging of slow searches for indexing queries, in time units, e.g. `5s`
 - `indexing_slowlog_threshold_index_trace` (String) Set the cutoff for shard level slow search logging of slow searches for indexing queries, in time units, e.g. `500ms`
 - `indexing_slowlog_threshold_index_warn` (String) Set the cutoff for shard level slow search logging of slow searches for indexing queries, in time units, e.g. `10s`
 - `load_fixed_bitset_filters_eagerly` (Boolean) Indicates whether cached filters are pre-loaded for nested queries.
+This can be set only on creation.
-- `mapping_coerce` (Boolean) The index level coercion setting that is applied to all mapping types.
+- `mapping_coerce` (Boolean) Set index level coercion setting that is applied to all mapping types.
 - `mappings` (String) Mapping for fields in the index.
 							If specified, this mapping can include: field names, [field data types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html), [mapping parameters](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-params.html).
 							**NOTE:**
 							- Changing datatypes in the existing _mappings_ will force index to be re-created.
 							- Removing field will be ignored by default same as elasticsearch.
 You need to recreate the index to remove field completely.
 - `master_timeout` (String) Period to wait for a connection to the master node.
 If no response is received before the timeout expires, the request fails and returns an error.
 Defaults to `30s`.
 This value is ignored when running against Serverless projects.
 - `max_docvalue_fields_search` (Number) The maximum number of `docvalue_fields` that are allowed in a query.
 - `max_inner_result_window` (Number) The maximum value of `from + size` for inner hits definition and top hits aggregations to this index.